TheresaLui/SelfHelpContent_v2/articles/common-solutions/0a3dd3fa-08db-4c57-a6df-19feb64ee36f.md

    **Note:** Not all events from the selected data sources are enriched, only events that have security importance.

-4. After you enable UEBA for these data sources, wait approximately 15 minutes to see data ingested into your Azure Sentinel UEBA table<br>s:
+4. After enabling UEBA for these data sources, wait 15 minutes to see data ingested in your Azure Sentinel UEBA tables:<br>
    * **BehaviorAnalytics** holds the enriched data
    * **IdentityInfo** holds a snapshot of the users' profiles
    * **UserPeersAnalytics** holds information about the calculated user peers